lmammino/loige.co/content/posts/2023-03-26_the-senior-dev/index.md

 Having written [a book on design patterns](https://nodejsdesignpatterns.com/) I am certainly biased on this one...

-A senior software engineer should have developed some degree of _flexibility_ in different programming languages and paradigms such as OOP vs Functional, Declarative vs Imperative, and Compiled vs Interpreted is also a vital skill.
+A senior software engineer should have developed some degree of _flexibility_ in different programming languages and they should understand paradigms such as OOP vs Functional, Declarative vs Imperative, and Compiled vs Interpreted.
 This will allow a senior software engineer to be able to solve the same problem using different tools and techniques.

 Similarly, a senior software engineer should understand various design patterns and best practices.
 This will allow them to suggest patterns that can have good long-term effects, and avoid patterns that will eventually lead to problems.